 Clean Tables

-The time periods are calendar based.
-For example, if you’re doing a 1 month clean on March 31, 2021, @ 1:01:00 pm it would clean before February 28, 2021, at 1:01:00 pm.
-And a 6 month clean requested on September 1, 2021, @ 10:00:57 am would clean before March 1, 2021, at 10:00:57 am.
+The time periods are determined based on the calendar.
+For instance, if you initiate a 1-month cleanup on March 31, 2021, at 1:01:00 pm, the cleanup will occur before February 28, 2021, at 1:01:00 pm.
+Similarly, a 6-month cleanup requested on September 1, 2021, at 10:00:57 am will be completed before March 1, 2021, at 10:00:57 am.

 Comments